 Abraham Epstein, known as the “father of Social Security,” was born on April 20th, 1892 in Lyuban, Russia.
 Epstein arrived in the United States in 1910, and graduated from the School of Business Administration at the University of Pittsburgh in 1917.
 He went on to get his master’s degree at Columbia University, and then became the research director of the Pennsylvania Commission on Old Age Pensions from 1918 until 1927.
 He also worked with the elderly for three years through the international non-profit The Fraternal Order of the Eagles.

 In 1927, Epstein was a founding member of the American Association for Old Age Security, for which he served as executive secretary.
-The organization, which changed its name to the American Association for Social Security in 1933, played a key role in the creation of the Social Security Act of 1935, which established the Federal Old Age Benefits program, the Unemployment Compensation program, and the Federal-State Assistance program.
+The organization, which changed its name to the American Association for Social Security in 1933, played a key role in the creation of the Social Security Act, signed into law by President Roosevelt on August 14, 1935, which established the Federal Old Age Benefits program, the Unemployment Compensation program, and the Federal-State Assistance program.
 After its institution, Epstein pushed Congress to expand the act’s protections, which influenced the 1939 Amendments to the Social Security Act.

 Epstein also taught at Brooklyn College and New York University and wrote three books, including Insecurity, A Challenge to America in 1933.
 Epstein purchased the building 389 Bleecker Street with his wife Henriette in 1929, and lived here until he died abruptly of pneumonia on May 2nd, 1942.
 His family was one of the founders of Bleecker Gardens, an idyllic courtyard created in 1929 and shared by his and twelve other 19th century homes.
 As of 2019, Epstein’s son Pierre Epstein continues to live at this address, the only descendant of the founding families to remain.